 Common taxes apply to Singapore trading companies

-There are a number of different types of taxes that may be applicable to Singapore trading companies, including income tax, goods, and services tax (GST), and stamp duty.
+Many different types of taxes may apply to Singapore trading companies, including income tax, goods, and services tax (GST), and stamp duty.

 Corporate Income Tax